Action Verbs

 • They play soccer every weekend.

-Past Tense Usage In the past tense, action verbs express actions that have already happened.
+In the past tense, action verbs describe actions that have already happened in the past.
 For example:

 • She danced all night at the party.